Skip to main navigation Skip to main content Skip to footer

 Can chronic loneliness lead to health problems?

-If left unchecked, these chronic loneliness symptoms can put you at greater risk for more serious medical and emotional problems, including:3
+If left untreated, these chronic loneliness symptoms can put you at greater risk for more serious medical and emotional problems, including2:

-If you think you are suffering with long-term feelings of loneliness, talk to your doctor or a therapist.
+If you're dealing with long-term feelings of loneliness, talk to your doctor or a therapist.

 What does chronic loneliness do to your brain?

 Research shows that chronic loneliness can have a significant impact on your overall health, including your brain health.
-Some studies even suggest that there may be a link between loneliness and an increased risk for developing dementia and Alzheimer's.3
+Some studies even suggest that loneliness can increase your risk for dementia by 31%.3

-Long term feelings of loneliness and social isolation can also reduce cognitive skills, such as the ability to concentrate, make decisions, problem-solve, and even change negative self-beliefs.
-And it can ultimately lead to depression.4
+Long-term feelings of loneliness and social isolation can also reduce cognitive skills, such as the ability to concentrate, make decisions, problem-solve, and even change negative self-beliefs.

 Who’s most at risk for chronic loneliness?

-Chronic, or long-term, loneliness can afflict all types of people.
-It’s easy to assume that someone who’s naturally shy and introverted might be most at risk, but outgoing, Type A, personalities can also suffer from chronic loneliness, even though they may appear to be the life of the party.
+Chronic loneliness can affect all types of people.
+It’s easy to assume that someone who’s naturally shy and introverted might be most at risk, but outgoing, Type A, personalities can also suffer from chronic loneliness.
 This type of loneliness is not exclusive to any one personality type.

 For some people chronic loneliness may become a side effect of a medical or emotional problem, including those dealing with the following issues: